BSc, MA, PhD

 Dr Christopher Kollmeyer is a senior lecturer of sociology.
-He holds a doctorate from the University of California, Santa Barbara, where he was a faculty fellow in the Global and International Studies Program from 2003 to 2005.
+He holds a doctorate from the University of California, Santa Barbara, where he was a faculty fellow in Global and International Studies for several years.
 His research focuses on large-scale changes in the social structures and political economies of modern societies and how these changes affect a range of outcomes of interest to sociologists, such as income inequality, trade union participation, and democratic politics.

-He teaches several postgraduate courses, including Dimensions of Globalization, International Political Economy, and Advanced Quantitative Analysis.
-He is the Director of Postgraduate Studies in Sociology and serves as a Pathway Representative to the Scottish Graduate School of Social Science.
+He teaches several postgraduate courses, including Dimensions of Globalization, International Political Economy, Advanced Quantitative Analysis, and Research Design.
+He is the director of the Master of Research in Social Science degree programme here at Aberdeen (see here).

 2020.
 "Deindustrialization."
 In Wiley-Blackwell Encyclopedia of Sociology, 2nd edition, edited by George Ritzer.
 New York: Wiley-Blackwell Publishing.

 2019.
 “Financialization and the Decline of Organized Labor: A Study of 18 Advanced Capitalist Countries, 1970 to 2012.”
 Social Forces 98(1):1-30 (with John Peters).

 2018.
 “Trade Union Decline, Deindustrialization, and Rising Income Inequality in the United States, 1947 to 2015.”
 Research in Social Stratification and Mobility 57:1-10.